How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 2. Restart the Smart TV.
 (Optional)

-3. Reinstall Netflix on the Smart TV (if necessary).
+3. Reinstall Netflix App on the Smart TV (if necessary).

 Click Reinstall - samsung smart tv netflix not working